Luftare/shadow/README.md

 - add hosting server
 - add socket.io connection between client and server
 - game state is stored in a single object
+- server keeps track of connected players and removes disconnected players from the tracking
+- server tracks game state
+- server buffers players' last 10 positions and tracks the # of each step